forart/DLF/README.md

-# DLF
+# Devices Liberation Front
-A collection of resources to free up (as in freedom) IT devices
+A curated list of resources to free up (as in freedom) IT devices